DmitryStarkin/android_async_lib/README.md

 the functions provided by the library.
 You can pass a callback to the function to process the result and to handle the error.
 Operations are performed using an executor that is passed as the first parameter.
-The library contains a Class that provides implementations of executors:
+The library contains a Class that provides implementations of [Executor](https://developer.android.com/reference/java/util/concurrent/Executor):

 globalSingleTreadPoll - operations are performed on a thread pool with a single thread that exists in a single instance within the application process.